 Many people dream of a lower electric bill each month, especially during the summer and winter seasons.
 But it doesn’t have to be just wishful thinking.
-All it takes is a little awareness of some of the different ways to conserve energy and you could cut your electric bill considerably.
+All it takes is a little awareness of some of the different ways to conserve energy, and you could cut your electric bill considerably.
+Below are ten tips you can put into practice right now and learn how to save on electricity bills and lower your costs!

 If you’re interested in more (easy!) ways to save money, be sure to check out this post.
 Enjoy!

 When they’re not in use, electronics and devices are still sucking up electricity, even in standby mode.
-Standby power can make up 10% of your electric bill, and effectively you’re paying for energy you’re not even using.
+Standby power can make up 10% of your electric bill, and you’re effectively paying for energy you’re not using.
 What’s the best way to deal with this?

 Get a few power strips and plug your electronics in so you can turn them all off with a flick of one switch.
 Once you get into the habit of doing it, it will become second nature.